caolan/async/README.md

 __Arguments__

 * `times` - An integer indicating how many times to attempt the `task` before giving up.
+Defaults to 5.
 * `task(callback, results)` - A function which receives two arguments: (1) a `callback(err, result)`
   which must be called when finished, passing `err` (which can be `null`) and the `result` of the function's execution, and (2) a `results` object, containing the results of